Andrew Quattrin

 Andrew Quattrin (born 29 August 1996) is a Canadian rugby union player.
-Quattrin plays Hooker for the Toronto Arrows in Major League Rugby (MLR).
+Quattrin plays Hooker for the New England Free Jacks in Major League Rugby (MLR) and plays for Valence Romans.
 He also represents Canada by playing for the Canadian rugby team.

 Rugby career

+Early career

+Quattrin began playing Rugby during his freshman year at Wilfried Laurier University.
+While at Laurier University, he was named a four-time Ontario University Association All-Star and Laurier’s only men’s rugby player to be named OUA MVP in 2017.
+He would also earn the Fred Nichols Community Service award and was team captain.

 International rugby

 He previously represented Canada at age grade level playing for Canada U20 in 2016.